 Occasionally I’m asked ‘my broadband seems to be slow, is there a problem?’

-Unless there is a network breakdown (in which case you’ll have NO broadband), the answer is almost always a problem with the wifi connection at home/ office.
+Unless there is a network breakdown (in which case you’ll have NO broadband), the answer is almost always a problem with the wifi connection within your home / office.

 Please take into account the following points if you think the Green Grass Broadband service is running slowly: